 The answer on whether to wash or dry clean satin clothes is not a simple one.
 It depends on the type of fibers used to make the fabric.

 Satin refers to a smooth and glossy fabric that can be woven from many different fibers ranging from wool to polyester to cotton to silk or rayon.
 The glossy look is created by weaving threads so that four warp threads float over one weft thread rather than the basic one over and one under of a standard weave.
-These floating threads with less interlacing creates the shimmery look.
-Also, during the manufacturing process the woven material is run through hot cylinders to add even more shine.
+These floating threads with less interlacing create the shimmery look.
+Also, during the manufacturing process, the woven material is run through hot cylinders to add even more shine.

 Following most manufacturers' fiber content terminology on care labels, you may see fabrics that feel like satin with these labels:

 So, wash or dry clean?
 Read the fiber content labels and follow the care label instructions recommended by the manufacturer.
 If you are a laundry novice and the garment is expensive, head to a professional dry cleaner.

 |Drying Cycle||Low heat|